Professor Andy Haines MBBS MD FRCGP FFPHM FRCP FMedSci

 Between 1993-6 I was on secondment as Director of Research & Development at the NHS Executive, North Thames and I was consultant epidemiologist at the MRC Epidemiology and Medical Care Unit between 1980-7.
 I have also worked internationally in Nepal, Jamaica, Canada and the USA.

 I have been a member of a number of major international and national committees including the MRC Global Health Group ( chair) and the MRC Strategy Group.
 I was formerly chair of the Universities UK Health and Social Care Policy Committee and a member of the WHO Advisory Committee on Health Research.
 I was a member of Working Group 2 of the UN Intergovernmental Panel on Climate Change for the second and third assessment reports and I am currently review editor of the health chapter fifth report.
+I sit on a number of other national and international committees.

 I lecture on the Public Health lecture series and on PHDC as well as on a number of other courses.

 My research interests are in epidemiology and health services research focussing particularly on research in primary care and the study of environmental influences on health, including the potential effects of climate change and the health co-benefits of the low carbon economy.
 Previous research includes a number of randomised trials evaluating interventions to change patient and practitioner behaviour and the impact of information and communications technology on primary care.
 I am also interested in how health systems issues affect the scaling up of primary health care programmes.
-As chair of an international task force on developing guidance for health system strengthening I have recently co-authored a series of articles on the challenges of assessing evidence for health systems policies and developing guidance for policymakers.
+As chair of an international task force on developing guidance for health system strengthening I co-authored a series of articles on the challenges of assessing evidence for health systems policies and developing guidance for policymakers.

 I also chaired an international task force on climate change mitigation and public health which published a series of articles in the Lancet in 2009.
 My current research includes the study of the health co-benefits and economic impacts of low carbon policies in the transport, food and agriculture and housing sectors.
+In addition I am a co-investigator on a MRC/NERC project to link environmental and health data in the UK in order to support research on climate change, other environmental factors and health.

 - Climate change